bengtan/bengtan.github.io/content/css-named-colours-picker/index.md

 singleColumn: true
 ---

 A list of CSS named colours in a filterable, (multi-column) sortable table.
+This lists the 148 colours as of [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4/).

 <div id="root" class="css-named-colours-picker">
     <div style="text-align: center;">